Foundation Diet and Health

 Values are too small to be relevant.

-Ground ivy ( Glechoma hederacea ) has been a traditional wild and food plant for many centuries and was used as a medicinal herb in earlier times.
-Common names include ground ivy , ground ivy and ground ivy .
+Ground ivy ( Glechoma hederacea L.) has been a traditional wild and food plant for many centuries and was used primarily as a medicinal herb in earlier times.
+Common names include ground ivy, ground ivy and ground ivy.
+Can be consumed raw or dried, rarely available in organic quality, but from wild collection.

-Can you eat ground ivy?
+Can you eat ground ivy raw?
+Is ground ivy edible?
 This wild-growing and rather inconspicuous food plant is rich in essential oils.
 For this reason, it should be used in moderation, similar to other herbs.
 1

 What does ground ivy taste like?
-Descriptions of the smell and taste range from pleasantly aromatic to strong-aromatic, resinous-aromatic to licorice-like.
+Descriptions of the smell and taste range from aromatic to sharp-bitter and slightly scratchy.

 The delicately sweet-tasting flowers, which bloom from April to the end of June, can be used in a similar way to the leaves and as an edible decoration on smoothies, desserts and salads.
 1